 Diversity and inclusion

-The Department of French and Italian reaffirms its commitment to the inclusion of all students, faculty, and staff.
-It is our ultimate goal to create a working and learning environment where people of diverse gender identities, sexualities, ethnicities, origins, religions, abilities and socio-economic status feel welcomed and supported in their personal and academic development and growth.
+In the Department of French and Italian we emphasize diversity and inclusion in all areas of activity: teaching, research, and service.
+The Department of French and Italian is committed to the inclusion of all students, faculty, and staff.
+It is our ultimate goal to create a working and learning environment where people of diverse race, ethnicity, origin, gender identity, sexuality, religions, ability and socio-economic status feel welcomed and supported in their personal and academic development and growth.

 Our faculty members explore a wide variety of diversity-related topics through individual research and through participation in national and international conversations.
 These topics include but are not limited to post-colonial Africa and the Caribbean; migration; sexuality; gender; LGBTQ+ communities in French and Italian literature, cinema, and culture; as well as the Pidgin and Creole languages spoken in post-colonial areas.
 We seek to understand diverse populations throughout the Francophone and Italian worlds, with an emphasis on cultural products, literature, cinema, art, and language.
-Through our research and teaching, we use diversity as a critical tool to look at the colonial past of France and Italy, as well as racially biased ideology and practices in historical and contemporary contexts.
+Through our research and teaching, we use diversity as an intellectual tool to look at the colonial past of France and Italy, as well as racially biased ideology and practices in historical and contemporary contexts.